Vision-Action Policy 2025-2026

 to flow matching

-Each version fixed the failures of the last. v1 taught me what doesn't work. v2 introduced the right inductive biases. v3 upgraded the eyes.
+Each version fixed the failures of the last one. v1 taught me what does not work. v2 added the right inductive biases. v3 upgraded the eyes.

 Version 1